eegsynth/eegsynth/doc/installation-macos.md

 sudo pip install paho-mqtt
 ```

-The graphical user interfaces of plotsignal and plotcontrol are generated using Qt4.
+The graphical user interfaces of plotsignal and plotcontrol are implemented with pyqtgraph, which uses either PyQt4, PyQt5 or PySide.
 This requires the bindings between Python and Qt to be installed using brew as follows

 ```
 brew tap cartr/qt4